-- The balance enclosure surrounds the TMA balance mechanism which exerts a specified force on the sample. - The probe assembly is interchangeable for making several different measurements on various sample materials. - The stage is an interchangeable component that supports the sample during measurement.
+- The balance enclosure surrounds the TMA balance mechanism, which exerts a specified force on the sample. - The probe assembly is interchangeable for making several different measurements on various sample materials. - The stage is an interchangeable component that supports the sample during measurement.

-- The furnace assembly surrounds the stage to heat the sample; it contains the integral cooling container and the furnace monitor thermocouple. - The weight tray, located behind the weight tray door, holds the weights to exert a known force on the sample. - The Chromel/Alumel sample thermocouple senses the temperature of the sample and relays the reading to the instrument.
+- The furnace assembly surrounds the stage to heat the sample; it contains the integral cooling container and the furnace monitor thermocouple. - The weight tray, located behind the weight tray door, holds the weights to exert a known force on the sample. - The chromel/alumel sample thermocouple senses the temperature of the sample.

-Figure 1.1 The TMA 2940 Instrument
+Figure 1.1 The TMA 2940 CE Instrument

-The 2940 Instrument
+The 2940 CE Instrument

-The TMA 2940 instrument contains the electronics and software needed to perform experiments and store the results.
-The battery backed-up memory in the cabinet saves parameters vital to system operations if power is interrupted.
+The TMA 2940 CE instrument contains the electronics and software needed to perform experiments and store the results.
+The battery-backed-up memory in the cabinet saves parameters vital to system operations if power is interrupted.
 Also contained in the cabinet is a GPIB interface for communication with the controller.

-You can set up, start, stop, and reject the experiment using the keypad on the cabinet.
+You can start, stop, and reject the experiment using the keypad on the cabinet.
 The display provides valuable realtime information on the experiment in progress.